Effective date: February 26, 2021

 |Right to have an authorized agent exercise your rights on your behalf.||We will require written proof of the agent’s permission to do so and will verify your identity directly.|

 California Civil Code Section 1798.83 permits our visitors who are California customers to request certain information regarding our disclosure of personal data to third parties for the third parties’ direct marketing purposes.
-To make such a request please send a letter to: Governmentjobs.com, Inc., 300 Continental Blvd.
-Suite 565, El Segundo, CA 90245 Attn: Privacy Department.
+To make such a request please send a letter to: Governmentjobs.com, Inc., 2120 Park Place, Suite 100, El Segundo, CA 90245, United States Attn: Privacy Department.
 Requests must include “California Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
 Please note Governmentjobs is not required to respond to requests made by means other than through the provided mail address.

 Your Nevada Privacy Rights.